openwisp/openwisp-utils/README.rst

 .. note::
     An ``ImproperlyConfigured`` exception is raised if a menu element is already registered at the same position.

-    An ``ImproperlyConfigured`` exception is raised also if proper configuration is not provided based on the different types of menu elements that you can register.
+    An ``ImproperlyConfigured`` exception is raised if proper configuration is not provided based on the different types of menu elements that can be registered.
 Different types of configurations will be discussed in the next sections.

     It is recommended to use ``register_menu_group`` in the ``ready`` method of the ``AppConfig``.